The Miller’s Prologue and Tale

 Edited by Jack Lynch

 I’m emphatically not an authority on textual criticism of Middle English texts.
 The text itself is cobbled together from a number of public domain sources and minimally edited.
 I’ve regularized the use of uppercase letters a bit to aid comprehension, and have added quotation marks where appropriate.
+The notes are my own.

 The Miller’s Prologue